qualcomm-linux/qcom-deb-images/README.md

 For the image recipe:
 - dtb: override the firmware provided device tree with one from the linux kernel, e.g. `qcom/qcs6490-rb3gen2.dtb`; default: don't override
-- image: set the output disk image filename; default: `disk.img`
+- image: set the output disk image filename; default: `disk-4096.img`
 - imagesize: set the output disk image size; default: `4GiB`

 These can be passed as follows: